MasterSeyf/SQL-Code-Generator/README.md

 After completion, sending me the generated CSV file is appreciated.
 The email address can be found below as well.

-Note: Experimentation is finished and no more Datasets are required.
-You can however, still experiment on your own terms.
+Note: Experimentation is completed as of December 2019 and no further Datasets are required.
+Howevre, you can still experiment on your own terms.

 Email: Seyfullah.Davulcu@Stud.uni-due.de

 ## Syntaxvariants

-- standard SQL
+- Standard SQL
-- modified SQL (SQLAssign)
+- Modified SQL (SQLAssign)

 ## Features